4 tips for landing that marketing agency jobPosted by Ryan Jones on Dec 18, 2019. Reading time: 10 mins

 Address our values and culture.

 I have received dozens of applications this year where I get a resume and no cover letter.
 So I have no extra context.
 Often, I get twenty or thirty very similar resumes.
-Without your comments on your experience that I would get in a cover letter, you won't separate yourself from the other candidates.
+Without comments on your experience that I would get in a cover letter, you won't separate yourself from the other candidates.

-Also, there is a trend of applicants submitting their resume as their cover letter if it's a compulsory form field.
+I’ve also seen applicants submitting their resume as their cover letter if it's a compulsory form field.
 Don't do that.
 It tells me you're too lazy to write a cover letter, so I'm too lazy to read your application.

-Get that exciting opportunity
+Get that exciting marketing job

 Ryan is the Founder & CEO of Refuel Creative.
 He's a HubSpot certified marketer and SEO expert.